 Altona Homestead was originally named Laverton Homestead when built in the mid 1840s by Alfred and Sarah Langhorne, the first homestead run built on the foreshore of Port Phillip.
 The homestead provides visitors of all ages the opportunity to step back to the time of early settlers in the region.
 Located in Logan Reserve in close proximity to Altona beach, it is a unique and treasured part of Altona’s heritage.

 On display are items and collections that reflect everyday living from the early 1900’s.
 It is also home of the Altona Laverton Historical Society who are committed to collecting and preserving the history of the area, and passing that knowledge on to current generations through displays and access to community archive material.
+To learn more about some of the rooms within the homestead, follow the menu on the right hand side of this page.

 Some of the homestead’s past uses include home to several families, used at one time by the company Cuming Smith to provide seaside holiday accommodation for its employees, council offices for the new Shire of Altona before building their offices in Civic Parade, and home to various community groups.